backdrop-contrib/nodequeue/README.txt

 When a node is added to the queue, it is added to the back of the queue.
 If a queue is full when a node is added, the front of the queue is removed.

+Nodequeue has support for nodes with i18n Internationalizations.
+You must install the Translation Helpers module from http://drupal.org/project/translation_helpers to use this functionality.

 It is highly recommended that you use the Views module to display your queues.
-However, if you choose not to, here is an alternative:
+However, if you choose not to, here is an alternative: Writing a PHP snippet.

-In order to actually do something useful with a node queue, the admin is required to use a small PHP snippet.
-This is a very small snippet, and while it would have been possible to write code to avoid this, the PHP allows a much greater flexibility to the admin than to keep it all configured through menus, though it is somewhat less intuitive.

 To Create a Block to Display Node Titles of a Queue
 ===================================================